Penn Transformation Partners Selected May 20, 2026

 Members and senior staff

-• Tie future appropriations to public release of the technical assumptions underlying the contract.
+• Tie future appropriations to public release of the technical assumptions underlying the procurement, including the October 2024 feasibility study's underlying modeling.

 Sample oversight letter